Countly/countly-sdk-documentation/react_native_bridged/next.md

 </p>
 <pre>Countly.recordAttributionID("IDFA_VALUE_YOU_GET_FROM_THE_SYSTEM");</pre>
 <p>
-  For iOS 14+, due to the changes made by Apple regarding Application Tracking, you need to ask the user for permission to track the Application.
+  For iOS 14+ due to Apple changes regarding Application Tracking, you need to ask the user for permission to track the Application.
 </p>
 <p>
   For IDFA you can use this Plugin, which also supports iOS 14+ changes for Application